bvchnguyen/IntroOct2024/notes/day-1-review.md

 3. Once a developer's work is done (add, commit, push), they'll create a pull request to merge to the master branch.
 4. A PR is for a other developers to code review the work, and approve the merge to master.
 - What is meant when we say a copy of the repository is the "origin"?
 (That's our copy on github).

+A remote repository in which a local copy is cloned.
+Origin, or sometimes Master or Main, is the default name.

 - Why do we create commits locally?

 To save/track our work that we've done since the previous commit.

 - Why do we push those commits to Github?

 To update our main repository with the work that we've committed locally.